-Since the reauthorization of the Elementary and Secondary Education Act (ESEA) as No Child Left Behind (NCLB) in 2002, states have been required to measure and report on outcomes for the linguistic development of English learners (ELs).
+Since the reauthorization of the Elementary and Secondary Education Act (ESEA) as No Child Left Behind (NCLB) in 2002, states have been required to monitor the linguistic development of English learners (ELs).
 To collect this information, states administer English language proficiency (ELP) tests annually to determine each EL student's level of English proficiency.
-Over the years, Two multi-state ELP test consortia emerged to fulfill this requirement, funded by federal grants: WIDA (originally named for its three lead states, Wisconsin, Delaware, and Arkansas) and the English Language Proficiency Assessment for the 21st Century (ELPA21).
+Over the years, two multi-state ELP test consortia emerged to fulfill this requirement, funded by federal grants: WIDA (originally named for its three lead states, Wisconsin, Delaware, and Arkansas) and the English Language Proficiency Assessment for the 21st Century (ELPA21).
 These ELP exams assess students’ English abilities in speaking, listening, reading, and writing and score them according to different levels.

 WIDA ACCESS for ELLs

 WIDA has developed ACCESS 2.0 for ELLs (Assessing Comprehension and Communication in English State-to-State for English Language Learners) to monitor ELs’ progress in acquiring English.
 The assessment is administered online to ELs in grades K-12..
 Students in grades 1-12 are assigned a score ranging from 1 (“entering”) to 6 (“reaching”).
 A score of 5 indicates proficiency.
 Students are given a different test version depending on two factors: their grade level (the K–12 grades are divided into five clusters) and on students’ level of English proficiency (beginning, intermediate, or advanced).
 Students receive a composite ELP score as well as scores in the individual domains of speaking, reading, writing, and listening.
 WIDA has also developed the WIDA–ACCESS Placement Test (or W-APT) that is used to screen ELs in grades K-12 and to determine their placement in EL programs.